nevella/alcina/extras/patches/jboss-logmanager/Readme.md

 By default, the string-logger resolution is backed by weak maps, which means that configuring loggers before use (or per-instance logger usage) ignores programmatic configuration.

 Solution is attached patch and module jar

+# Correction - deprecated - retaining other (strong) references to the loggers is a *lot* cleaner, and has been implemented